 HUD allows housing authorities to establish local preferences, and SHA has established local preferences, that give priority to serving families that meet those criteria.
 Preferences will aggregate.
 An applicant may claim more than one preference and points will be assigned for each preference category claimed, if applicable.
 All local preferences are consistent with SHA's administrative plan and the consolidated plan and are based on local housing needs and priorities that are documented by generally accepted data sources.
-The SHA has established local preferences for the HCV Program, the PBV Program at the Life House (LHD) Property, and the PBV Program at all other sites.
+The SHA has established local preferences for the HCV Program, the PBV Program at the Harnett Training School Property, and the PBV Program at the Matthews Court and Garden Street/Gilmore Terrace sites.